Savory bread puddings with sherry-roasted butternut squash A super-delicious and easy bread pudding recipe for the holidays

 … it can easily be turned into a savory dish that is most satisfying.
 Today’s bread pudding is made with butternut squash that has been roasted in sherry.
 The sherry brings out the sweetness of the squash, while the roasting deepens its flavor – a marvelous balance is achieved!

 Brioche bread pudding: The right bread makes all the difference.

 The bread pudding itself is made with brioche.
-And the feather-weight, buttery bread makes for the lightest, moistest bread pudding you’ll ever taste!
+This feather-weight, buttery bread makes for the lightest, moistest bread pudding you’ll ever taste.
 Needless to say, I do not recommend substituting it.

 As a last touch, I love baking the bread pudding in individual molds – this way they can be un-molded before serving, and end up looking as good as they taste.

 If you have a vegetarian family member or friend coming over for the holidays, you can serve this bread pudding in lieu of the turkey or other meat.
 It’s hearty enough to make a main course, and it goes magnificently with this cranberry compote and two or three of these tasty side veggies.

 Food & wine pairing: Régnié or Chiroubles, Beaujolais, with butternut squash bread pudding

 Although the classic pairings with butternut squash are full-bodied, aromatic whites (think Riesling, Viognier or Gewürztraminer); a medium-bodied, not-overly-fruity red works wonderfully here too… especially if you serve the bread puddings as a main course, with a couple of side vegetables.
 Indeed, a Beaujolais from Régnié or Chiroubles – two crus which produce lighter-style Beaujolais – pairs beautifully with the roasted squash and the savory notes in the bread puddings.
 Of course, a Burgundy-style Pinot Noir works well too.